thanksmister/android-mqtt-alarm-panel/README.md

 }
 ```

-You can also test this from the using the "mqtt.publish" service under the Home Assistant Developer Tools:
+You can also test this using the "mqtt.publish" service under the Home Assistant Developer Tools:

 ```
 {
   "payload_template": "{'sun':'{{states('sun.sun') }}'}",
-  "topic": "voicepanel/command"
+  "topic": "alarmpanel/command"
 }
 ```